awong234/awsite/content/posts/2024-03-16-odds-ratios/index.md

 \frac{p(x)}{1-p(x)} = \exp(\beta_0 + \beta_1 x)
 $$

-You can get odds ratio easily by just exponentiating the estimated coefficient for $\beta_1$.
+We can compute the odds for the outcome for each group like so:

 ``` r
 # Unname to get rid of names on the vectors